Model Trademark Guidelines

 Uses we consider infringing without seeking further permission from us

 We will likely consider using the Marks in a software distribution that combines our software with any other software program an infringement of our Marks.
-In addition to creating a single executable for both software programs, we would consider your software "combined" with ours if installing our software automatically installs yours.
+We would consider your software "combined" with ours if you create a single executable for both software programs, as well as if by installing our software it automatically installs yours.
 We would not consider your software "combined" with ours if it is on the same media but requires separate, independent action to install it.

 Use for non-software goods and services